22 Cassala Ave.

 HPDB Engineering and Architecture Ltd.

-The project includes the restoration of the building skin, the construction of a volume extension at the rear of the existing building of 862.59 sq. m.
-SLP, and the general renovation of the electrical and mechanical systems, as well as several interior renovations, such as the construction of a new entrance lobby on the ground floor, which provides internal access to the six levels of offices.
+The intervention includes the restoration and renovation of the building skin, the construction of a volume extension at the back of the existing building equal to 862.59 sq. m. of SLP, and the renovation of the electrical and mechanical systems.